AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 pip install SimpleGUICS2Pygame
 ```

+_Note : This library requires any text based input in a text box to be followed by a return to register as an input._

 ## Environment - Robot in a 2D Grid

 **States** - Squares on the grid with coordinates (x,y)